trnoriega/chemproject/README.md

 ![](Images/2_unoptimized_comparison.png)

-Based on the results in this notebook I decided to proceed with parameter optimization for:
+Based on these results I decided to proceed with parameter optimization for:

 - __Adaboost__
 - __Logistic Regression__